GoalRank: Group-Relative Optimization for a Large Ranking Model: Experiment

-Figure~\ref{fig:sacling} presents the scaling performance on the Industry-0.1B dataset with respect to Hit Ratio@6 (H@6), NDCG@6 (N@6), MAP@6 (M@6), and F1@6.
+Figure~\ref{fig:sacling} presents the scaling performance on the Industry-0.1B dataset.
 We exclude AUC since GoalRank already achieves values above 0.98 even at small model sizes, though we observe further improvements as the model size increases, approaching 1.0.
 The model size ranges from 1M to 0.1B parameters.\footnote{For very small models, training on the full dataset leads to unstable convergence.
-To ensure fair comparison, we proportionally sample the dataset for all models (including GoalRank) at the same parameter scale.} We summarize the key findings as follows: \begin{itemize}[leftmargin=*] \item \textbf{GoalRank demonstrates strong scaling.} Metrics improve steadily from 1M to 0.1B, with the sharpest gains between 10M and 0.1B, confirming clear scaling laws. \item \textbf{DNN and PIER show weak scaling.} Larger sizes yield only modest improvements, reflecting the inherent limitation of pointwise scoring in approximating the optimal policy. \item \textbf{MG-E saturates.} Adding generators helps initially but plateaus quickly, indicating diminishing returns compared with GoalRank’s single-model scaling. \end{itemize}
+To ensure fair comparison, we proportionally sample the dataset for all models (including GoalRank) at the same parameter scale.} We summarize the key findings as follows: \begin{itemize}[leftmargin=*] \item \textbf{GoalRank demonstrates strong scaling.} Metrics improve steadily from 1M to 0.1B, with the sharpest gains between 10M and 0.1B, confirming clear scaling laws. \item \textbf{Baselines show weak scaling.} Larger sizes yield only modest improvements, reflecting the inherent limitation of pointwise scoring in approximating the optimal policy. \item \textbf{MG-E saturates.} Adding generators helps initially but plateaus quickly, indicating diminishing returns compared with GoalRank’s single-model scaling. \end{itemize}